-Backticks can be used to run a command in perl that is native to the underlying operation system.
+Backticks can be used to run a command in perl that is native to the underlying operating system.
 For example, let's say a Perl script is running on a Linux server.
 The following script is an example of how backticks can be used to run native Linux commands in Perl.
-Running this Perl script will print Hello World to the console.
+Running this Perl script will print FooBar to the console.

 Sometimes, it makes sense to store the native operating system command you want to run as a Perl variable.